 Cornstarch: Is it a solid or a liquid?!!

 Is shaving cream a solid or a liquid?

-In this unit we are studied:
+In the Properties of Matter Unit we are studied:

 - Matter: Elements, Compounds, Mixtures